TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-update-dev-document/task.md

-Go to Gitlab at http://the-agent-company.com:8929/ and clone project sotopia.
+Go to Gitlab at http://the-agent-company.com:8929/ and clone project sotopia to /workspace directory.
 Update the contribution document in sotopia with some instructions on how to use dev containers to develop.
 Be sure to include 3 subtitles in your update in the doc:
 - Using vscode
 - Other ides or editors
 - Without dev containers